 Personally, I have an obsession with salads – I love the beautiful flavors, colors…ease of making them.
-But recently I realized, for a side dish blog, I really have very little radish side dishes here.
-And the whole irony is that there is a radish in the logo (so cute, right?).
+But recently, I realized, for a side dish blog, I have very few radish side dishes here.
+And the whole irony is that there is radish in the logo (so cute, right?).

-Quick to make: Totally light and easy, this salad is done in mere minutes with only the prep of the vegetables taking the majority of the time.
+Quick to make: Totally light and easy, this salad is done in mere minutes with only the prep of the vegetables taking most of the time.

-Let the vegetables shine: This particular recipe isn’t creamy – it’s made with homemade dressing but without the dairy like our other creamy cucumber salad has.
-This allows the light crisp taste of a cucumber to really be the star of the show.
-However, if you want a creamy based dressing, we have that version below too!
+This allows the light, crisp taste of cucumber to be the show’s star.
+However, if you want a creamy-based dressing, we have that version below too!

 Here is a grocery list (ingredient list) to see if you have everything on hand.
 If so, proceed through the instructions and learn how to make this awesome and refreshing spring salad!

-- red onion– red onion can be particularly strong when it comes to fresh salads, often taking over the flavors.
-In order to let other vegetables shine, simply cut and place red onion pieces into cold water for 30 minutes, the dump water, dry onions and continue to place in salads.
+- Red onion– red onion can be particularly strong in fresh salads, often taking over the flavors.
+To let other vegetables shine, simply cut and place red onion pieces into cold water for 30 minutes, dump water, dry onions, and continue to place in salads.
 This takes away some of that initial bite.

 How to remove excess water from Cucumbers

 Cucumbers are one of the more watery vegetables.
-Prior to making a salad that contains them, it’s worth the extra step to pull out extra water.
+Before making a salad that contains them, it’s worth the extra step to pull out extra water.

 Please note that this doesn’t have to be done if you are going to eat the salad instantly

-Once done, drain out any excess water and dry cucumber with a paper towel.
+Once done, drain any excess water and dry the cucumber with a paper towel.
 Avoid the temptation to rinse cucumbers as that reintroduces the water.

-This step is especially important when adding a creamy dressing as the dressing + a watery cucumber isn’t so appetizing the next day.
+This step is especially important when adding a creamy dressing as the dressing + a watery cucumber aren’t so appetizing the next day.

-This salad is perfect as is, but can you really ever go wrong with more seasonal veggies?
+This delicious salad is perfect, but can you ever go wrong with more seasonal veggies?
 Here are a few ideas for a more robust salad.